adhinaanup/Planora/README.md

 # 🌍 Planora

 **Planora** is an AI-powered travel planning application that creates personalized itineraries based on user preferences such as destination, duration, interests, and budget.
-It integrates OpenAI for intelligent suggestions, Google Maps for location visualization, and OpenWeather for live weather updates.
+It integrates Google Gemini for intelligent suggestions, Google Maps for location visualization, and OpenWeather for live weather updates.
 With Supabase handling authentication and database management, Planora provides a seamless, interactive, and personalized travel planning experience.

 ## 📋 Features